Laura Ingalls Wilder, pioneer era, inspired fabric red cabin on beige.

 The sewing and quilting skills of women on the prairie were paramount in the survival of pioneers.
 Quilts were used as interior walls of otherwise one room cabins, to block drafts from doors and windows, and to stay warm during the cold prairie nights.
 As nothing was allowed to waste on the homestead, most quilts were made from worn-out clothing and other fabric scraps.
 When sewing with this fabric I like to reflect upon the pioneer women and their resourcefulness at making undesirable conditions comfortable for their families.

 Laura's three most favorite quilt patterns were the Nine Patch, Bear's Paw, and Doves in the Window, all can be made from fat quarters.

-This fabric is produced by Andover Fabrics.
+This fabric is 100% Cotton.
+Produced by Andover Fabrics.
 Perfect for quilting, apparel, doll clothes, and home decor accents.
-Colors include blue and beige.
-This fabric is 100% Cotton and measures 44/45" wide, unless we state otherwise.
-Fat quarters measure 18" x 22".
+Colors include red and beige.
+Price is per fat quarter.
+Dimensions are 18" x 22"

 Fabric is new and stored in a smoke and pet free environment.